Oat and Buckwheat Waffles with Rhubarb Compote

+Ready for some waffles that not only taste incredible but are actually good for you, too?
 These are some of our favorite go-to waffles served with a variety of syrups, and paired with this Rhubarb Compote and Vanilla Cream they are simply amazing!
+Made with oat and buckwheat flour, these waffles have a great flavor, texture and are highly nutritious!

-Let’s start with theĀ Oats:
+Let’s start with the Oats:

-NextĀ we have Buckwheat:
+Next we have Buckwheat:

 So what better way to start your morning or to enjoy an afternoon snack than to sit down to these Oat and Buckwheat Waffles?

-Instead of drenching it with the usual high-sugar syrup, we’ve got a delicious rhubarb compote that’s topped with vanilla-infused whipped cream. Ā It’s a lighter, healthier, but thoroughly delicious breakfast option.
+Instead of drenching it with the usual high-sugar syrup, we’ve got a delicious rhubarb compote that’s topped with vanilla-infused whipped cream.
+It’s a lighter, healthier, but thoroughly delicious breakfast option.
+But they’re not just for breakfast – enjoy them as a dessert snack any time of day!

-And if you happen to eat gluten-free, these waffles are naturally GF. Ā And you’d never guess it!
+And if you happen to eat gluten-free, these waffles are naturally GF.
+And you’d never guess it!

 In a large mixing bowl, whisk together the eggs, honey, vanilla paste, butter and coconut oil until combined.
 Work quickly to prevent the coconut oil from solidifying.